cap-js/change-tracking/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/cap-js/change-tracking)](https://api.reuse.software/info/github.com/cap-js/change-tracking)

 > [!IMPORTANT]
-> This release establishes compatibility with CDS 8.
+> This release establishes support for multi-tenant deployments using MTX and extensibility.
 >
-> Since the prior release was using **APIs deprecated in CDS8**, the code was modified significantly to enable compatibility.
+> Since the code was modified significantly to enable compatibility.
 While we tested extensively, there may still be glitches or unexpected situations which we did not cover.
 So please **test this release extensively before applying it to productive** scenarios.
 Please also report any bugs or glitches, ideally by contributing a test-case for us to incorporate.
 >
 > See the changelog for a full list of changes

 > [!Warning]
 >
->Currently, change-tracking is not fully compatible with the [@sap/cds-mtxs](https://www.npmjs.com/package/@sap/cds-mtxs) package which is used to provide extensibility and [CAP Feature Toggles](https://cap.cloud.sap/docs/guides/extensibility/feature-toggles#enable-feature-toggles).
->
->When using multi-tenancy with MTX, the generated facets and associations will not be present in the metadata provided by the service.
-Therefore, it will not work out of the box.
+> When using multi-tenancy with MTX, the generated facets and associations have to be created by the model provider of the MTX component.
+Therefore, the plugin also must be added to the `package.json` of the MTX sidecar.
->Until this gap in MTX is closed, we suggest using the `@changelog.disable_assoc` ([see here](#disable-association-to-changes-generation)) for all tracked entities and to add the association and facet manually to the service entity.
+>Although we tested this scenario extensively, there still might be cases where the automatic generation will not work as expected.
+If this happends in your scenario, we suggest using the `@changelog.disable_assoc` ([see here](#disable-association-to-changes-generation)) for all tracked entities and to add the association and facet manually to the service entity.

 ### Table of Contents